nithinmanayilghub/HiDevs-Full-Stack-Gen-AI-Bootcamp-001/Week-4/Wine Review Analysis/readme.md

 ## Introduction
 This project aims to predict wine quality based on various chemical properties using machine learning techniques.
 By leveraging data analysis and algorithms, we uncover valuable insights and build predictive models to aid wine enthusiasts, producers, and connoisseurs.

-##Data Exploration and Preprocessing
+## Data Exploration and Preprocessing

 ### Handling Imbalanced Data
 The dataset exhibited imbalanced class distributions for wine quality ratings.
 We addressed this issue by employing upsampling techniques, specifically random oversampling, to balance the classes.
 ### Outlier Detection and Treatment
 We devoted significant effort to identifying and handling outliers in the dataset.
 Techniques such as visualizations (boxplots, histograms), interquartile range calculations, Z-score transformationswere employed to detect and mitigate the influence of extreme values.
-### Feature Scaling and Dimensionality Reduction
+### Feature Scaling
-Standard scaling was applied to normalize the data, and Principal Component Analysis (PCA) was conducted to reduce the dimensionality while retaining essential information.
-We determined that eight principal components could capture over 95% of the variation in the original data.
+Standard scaling was applied to normalize the data.
 ### Correlation Analysis and Feature Selection
 Correlation analysis revealed strong correlations among certain features, such as fixed acidity and citric acid, fixed acidity and density, and free sulfur dioxide and total sulfur dioxide.
 Based on these insights, we performed feature selection, retaining the most informative features for our predictive models.
 ### Model Building and Evaluation